-The WordPress + Office 365 login plugins allows your users to seamlessly sign into your WordPress website using their Microsoft Office 365 Azure AD account: No username or password required.
+The WordPress + Microsoft Office 365 / Azure AD Plugin allows your users to seamlessly sign into your WordPress website using their Microsoft Office 365 Azure AD account: No username or password required!

 Basically the plugin supports two scenarios, which can be configured using the plugin’s options page.